davidmfoley/shallow-with-effects/README.md

 Let's say we have a component that fetches the current user information when it is mounted.

-Here's how we could test that, using jest:
+Here's how we could test that, using shallow-with-effects with jest:

 ```typescript
 import React, { useEffect, useState } from 'react';